4. Neutron reflectometry use#

 - slds: [0.01, 5.0]

-The following quantities are additional inputs to the network: prior bounds, q values, the resolution dq/q.
+The following quantities are additional inputs to the network: prior bounds, the resolution dq/q.

-For inference we need to additionally provide the SLD of the ambient medium (here silicon) as the ambient_sld
+For inference we need to additionally provide the SLD of the fronting medium (here silicon) as the ambient_sld argument of the preprocess_and_predict method:

 prior_bounds=prior_bounds,